jzcling/react-material-ui-form-builder/README.md

       props: {
         // Here you can pass any props that are accepted by Material UI's Chip component },
-      labelProps: {
-        // Here you can pass any props that are accepted by Material UI's FormControlLabel component
-        variant: "body2",
-      },
       groupContainerProps: {
-        // Here you can pass any props to a div wrapper
+        // Here you can pass any props that are accepted by Material UI's FormControl component
         style: { overflow: auto },
       },
     },